 Losing Weight After Baby Number 4

 Setting realistic weight-loss goals after baby. after you deliver, you will slowly lose weight. you may want to speed things along by working with your doctor to set a safe, reasonable goal. a good rule of thumb is to lose no more than one and a half pounds per week (that is, a calorie deficit of 3,500 to 5,250 calories per week, or 500 to 750 a day)..
+Don’t try and lose a ton of weight at once. it’s not healthy, and if you do a crash diet, you’ll be at much higher risk of losing your breastmilk supply. aim to lose no more than 1.5 pounds a week. my favorite thing to say is this – it took you nine months to grow and birth your baby..
 Although it can difficult to lose weight after having a baby, it's important that you do so, carefully and slowly. even a small weight gain of 1-2 bmi units between pregnancies can increase the risk of complications, such as high blood pressure and gestational diabetes, in your next pregnancy..
-Studies show the most efficient weight-loss plans are those that aim to create a loss of 1 to 2 pounds per week. this is a sane target for new, busy moms as well..